 - With latest spiral CT, scanners can acquire whole volume of heart in a single breath-hold but still needs 0.3 sec for a single slice so needs ECG gating and IV contrast with very fast electron-beam scanner to image the heart.

 Further reading & references

-- British Nuclear Cardiology Society, Information 2010.
+- History of the BNCS; British Nuclear Cardiology Society

 - Perrone-Filardi P, Costanzo P, Dellegrottaglie S, et al; Prognostic role of myocardial single photon emission computed tomography in the J Nucl Cardiol.
 2009 Dec 24.

 - Yao SS, Rozanski A; Principal uses of myocardial perfusion scintigraphy in the management of patients with known or suspected coronary artery disease.
 Prog Cardiovasc Dis.
 2001 Jan-Feb;43(4):281-302.